-Whether you have one IRA or ten separate IRAs, our friends at the IRS are going to look at the total dollar amount of your qualified accounts in order to calculate your RMD annual payment.
-You can take that Required Minimum Distribution (RMD) from one IRA, or from multiple qualified accounts, just as long as the IRS dollar requirement is met.
+Whether you have one IRA or 10 separate IRAs, the IRS will look at the total dollar amount of your qualified accounts to calculate your RMD annual payment.
+Your RMD can be deducted from one IRA or from multiple qualified accounts.
+You just need to meet the IRS dollar requirement .

-An Annuity Death Benefit Rider Strategy Provides Principal Protection and a Lasting Legacy
+Annuity Death Benefit Rider Strategy

-They want to leave the bulk of that asset to their beneficiaries.
-They want, in essence, to leave a legacy.
-This can be accomplished by utilizing a contractually guaranteed death benefit rider attached to a fixed annuity.
-Here’s how that strategy would work:
+Some IRA owners don’t plan on ever accessing the money in their IRA, aside from the RMD.
+Instead, they plan to leave the bulk of their IRA to beneficiaries as a legacy.
+This can be done by using a contractually guaranteed death benefit rider attached to a fixed annuity.

 A guaranteed death benefit rider costs an extra yearly fee.
 In exchange for your fee, you receive a base level interest rate guarantee.